BigThunderSR/homeassistant-addons-onstar2mqtt/README.md

 **Vehicle Image:** Your vehicle's photo from the manufacturer is automatically downloaded, cached, and published to Home Assistant as an image entity on application startup.
 The image is base64-encoded for offline viewing and persists even if the manufacturer's URL changes.

-**EV Charging Metrics:** For electric vehicles, detailed charging metrics are available on-demand via the "Get EV Charging Metrics" button in Home Assistant.
-This creates 10 specialized sensors including target charge level, battery capacity, trip consumption, charge mode, charge location status, and discharge settings.
+**EV Charging Metrics:** For electric vehicles, detailed charging metrics are available on-demand via the "Get EV Charging Metrics" (cached data) or "Refresh EV Charging Metrics" (live data) buttons in Home Assistant.
+These create 10 specialized sensors including target charge level, battery capacity, trip consumption, charge mode, charge location status, and discharge settings.
 See Documentation page within the add-on for full sensor details.

 > **NOTE**: Please review [this page](https://github.com/BigThunderSR/homeassistant-addons-onstar2mqtt/discussions/1134) if you do not know how to create directories in Home Assistant